thaanu/project_directories/readme.md

 This application creates a project directory and creates the folder sturcture accordingly.

 ### How to configure the environment file:
 Initially you will not see the `.env` file in the current project directory.
-You can either create this file manually, or when the application starts this will be be created with initial values.
+You can either create this file manually by copying content from `.sample-env`, or when the application starts this will be be created with initial values.

 **Main Environment Variables**
 | Value | Description |